Access All Areas (Flo album): Release and promotion

+Singles

 The album's first single, "Walk Like This" was released on 8 March 2024 after being previewed on TikTok weeks back, and the accompanying music video released a week later.
 The single was Flo's first single since "Fly Girl" with American rapper Missy Elliott in 2023.
 The group, then, revealed there would be at least 17 songs on the album after posting a picture of an unconfirmed tracklist on a drawing board on social media.
 On 24 May 2024, Flo released the second single for the album, "Caught Up", along with the visualizer.

 On 2 August 2024, Flo released the third single for the album, "Check".
 After officially announcing the album's title, artwork, and release date on the same month, the group released pre-orders for vinyl, CDs, and exclusive bundles that include an autographed ticket, and three bonus tracks.
-The group released two promotional songs, "Bending My Rules", which they performed live for Vevo Studios, and the album's title track, "AAA".

 On 1 November 2024, Flo announced the Access All Areas Tour, which will visit Europe and the United Kingdom.
 On 7 November 2024, Flo partnered with AMC Theatres to give their fans an early listen to the album in select theatres in the United States.
 On 10 November 2024, Flo revealed the official tracklist of the album, revealing collaborations with singer and actress Cynthia Erivo and rapper GloRilla.

 Three days after the album's initial release, Flo hinted at "unlocking" features, and released a deluxe edition titled Access All Areas: Unlocked featuring extended remixes with collaborations from Chlöe, Halle, Dixson, Kehlani, and Bree Runway.
 The group, alongside Chlöe and Halle, all hinted a collaboration before the album's release.

-On 7 February 2025 Flo uploaded a official lyric video for "On & On" to YouTube, marking its release as the 5th single after an influx of airplay of the song on US R&B radio.
+On 7 February 2025 Flo uploaded an official lyric video for "On & On" to YouTube, marking its release as the 5th single after an influx of airplay of the song on US R&B radio.
 Flo initially was going to make "Soft" the 5th single after the song gained almost 2 million streams in its first month.
 Flo also hinted at wanting "Get It Till I'm Gone" to be the 5th single on TikTok.

+Promotional Singles

+The group released two promotional songs in total for the album.

+On 30 August, "Bending My Rules" was released as the first promotional single, which they performed live for Vevo Studios,.
+On 1 November, the album's title track, "AAA", was released as the second & final promotional single.
+A music video was released on 9 November.